Jugglers Three

 Juggler's Three is an Australian play by David Williamson.
 It was based on the breakup of his first marriage, when he left his pregnant wife for a woman who left her husband.

 Background

 The play was commissioned by John Sumner of the Melbourne Theatre Company in mid 1971.
 Williamson submitted a storyline called Return from Vietname about a conscript, Graham, who discovers his wife, Karen, has left him for an economist, Neville.
 The play was originally titled Third World Blues but the MTC requested this be changed to Juggler's Three.
 The play underwent many revisions, and at one stage included sequences set in Vietnam.

+The original production by the Melbourne Theatre Company at the Russell Street Theatre opened 17 July 1972, designed by Kim Carpenter and directed by Malcolm Robertson.